 For myself, I'm not looking to be a symbol or media star.
 I just want to play ball for a team that knows me off the field and values me on it.
 I want to encourage teammates to be the same people they have always been.
 I want us to remain as close as family.
 I want to be able to dedicate my life to football without feeling like I can't dedicate my life to truth as well."

-For a complete schedule of the 2020 Sexuality Month events, visit: www.albany.edu/behavioralhealth
+View the full schedule of events in the 2020 Sexuality Month brochure.

 Photo by Maryanne Russell